Answers to Common Questions

-Taxis and ride-sharing companies can take visitors to the Visitor Center.
-Shuttle service is not available around the Scenic Drive.
+Taxis and ride-sharing companies, please read this important transportation information.
 Be aware that there is no cell phone service within Red Rock Canyon so you will want to schedule your pick-up time and location prior to being dropped off.

 Red Rock Canyon features a one-way 13-mile scenic drive, a Visitor Center which offers information and interpretation about recreation opportunities, wildlife, vegetation, geology, and cultural resources, a selection of outdoor picnic areas, a wide variety of hiking trails, and much more.

 Inside our Visitor Center, you can find a book and gift store operated by Southern Nevada Conservancy, a non-profit organization with the mission of researching and sharing interpretive information about Red Rock Canyon and assisting the BLM with endeavors related to interpretation.

 The Scenic Drive hours vary with the seasons.
 For the opening and closing times during your planned visit, please scroll to the bottom of this webpage or call 702-515-5350.
 The Visitor Center and Elements Book and Gift Store open at 9:00am and close at 4:30pm.
 Please check the news items on the home page for potential closures on holidays.

 A Conservation Area is an area of federal public land set aside

 "In order to conserve, protect and enhance [the area] for the benefit and enjoyment of present and future generations ....."